Measurement Guide

 Waist

-Around the narrowest point of the torso
+At the narrowest point of the torso

-Bend sideways—the crease that forms is your natural waist.
+Bend sideways.
+The crease that forms is your natural waist.
 Wrap the tape around this point, keeping it parallel to the floor.
 Do not suck in your stomach.

 4